HaileB65/MostPopularNYTArticlesAPP/README.md

 # Description:

-The Most Popular New York Times Articles App provides users with a list of most recent top 10 New York Times articles.
+The Most Popular New York Times Articles application provides users with a list of most recent top 10 New York Times articles.
 This application provides a external links for users to read their desired article.

 # Pictures: